Concussion focus shifts to classrooms

 Graser said parents are given paperwork for them and their doctor to fill out on what accommodations are needed and school nurses can also play a role in making sure the parents and school staff have a plan.
 But the materials the Hillsboro district has on concussion management applies to student athletes covered by the return-to-play law, not younger children and nonathletes like Shimp-Taylor's son.

 Asking the Oregon Department of Education yielded little information on what should happen academically for students who have suffered concussions.
 ODE Education Specialist Jeremy Wells said concussions might fall under special education provisions, such as an Individual Education Program (IEP) or a 504 plan.
-But Wells, to whom Clackamas County school districts come to for advice, said each district determines how it wants to approach a concussion.
+But Wells, to whom Clackamas County school districts come for advice, said each district determines how it wants to approach a concussion.

 "For all of our 197 school districts, we operate under local control," he said.